mtrk-dev/ISMRM-2025-Surfing-School-Hands-On-Open-Source-MR/README.md

 ## Course description

-### Links (you need to be registered for the ISMRM 2025 conference to access these ressources)
+### Links (you need to be registered for the ISMRM 2025 conference to access these resources)
 Sunday, May 11, 13:15: [educational session](https://submissions.mirasmart.com/ISMRM2025/Itinerary/PresentationDetail.aspx?evdid=202)

 Thursday, May 15, 13:15: [mtrk oral session](https://submissions.mirasmart.com/ISMRM2025/Itinerary/PresentationDetail.aspx?evdid=1260)